4 Day Vienna Itinerary: Can’t Miss Spots In The City

 Afterward, take time to explore the Schönbrunn Gardens.
 These are incredibly beautiful and expansive, with manicured lawns, fountains, and hidden corners to discover.
 Don’t miss the Gloriette at the top of the hill, which offers breathtaking views of Vienna.

-I went to Vienna in the winter, and even with nothing blooming the gardens were well worth walking around for views of the palace and some good exercise.
+I went to Vienna in the winter, and even with nothing blooming the gardens were well worth walking around for views of the palace and to get some steps in after spending time inside.

 If you have more time, visit the Schönbrunn Zoo, one of the oldest zoos in the world, and home to pandas, elephants, and various other animals.